greyballarini/greyballarini.github.io/_posts/2026-03-07-Homemade-Switches.md

 author: Grey Ballarini
 ---

-This project features two homemade switches, one made from two condicted thread patches and one made from a patch and a paper clip.
+This project features two homemade switches, one made from two conductive thread patches and one made from a patch and a paper clip.

 ![back](https://greyballarini.github.io/assets/img/homemade_switches_back.jpg)